×

 Some platforms offer fractional investing which allows you to buy portions of shares instead of purchasing an entire share.
 This method allows you access to more highly priced shares.

-Some platforms also offer investments that are higher risk, including derivatives like options trading and cryptocurrency.
+Other platforms offer investments that are higher risk, including derivatives like options trading and cryptocurrency.
 Generally, these types of investments are not suitable for the average investor and are best approached with caution.
-To find out more see Understanding the risks(external link)

 Find out about online investing platforms(external link) — FMA